-The Yin Yang in Ancient China
+Roots of Yin and Yang in Ancient China

-Understanding Yin Yang Philosophy
+Understanding the Philosophy of Yin and Yang

 Development of the Tao

 Using the I Ching, philosophers developed the Tao, which is the principle of the workings of the universe.
-Their new theory was made into an appendix of the I Ching and it explains the origins of the Yin Yang, also known as the Five Agents School of Chinese Thought.
+Their new theory was made into an appendix of the I Ching, and it explains the origins of the yin yang, also known as the Five Agents School of Chinese Thought.
 The appendix also included an explanation of the metaphysical workings of the universe and everything in it.

 The Yin Yang School of Thought is based on a single principle that the universe is run by the Great Ultimate, or Tao.
-The philosophy of the Tao is that everything is divided into two principles that are opposite one another in their existence and actions, yin and yang.
+The philosophy of the Tao is that everything is divided into two principles that are opposite yet dependent on one another in their existence and actions, yin and yang.

 Meanings Found in the Yin Yang Symbol